We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Transport planning consultants in London address a wide range of challenges to enhance the city’s transportation infrastructure and services.
 Key issues include:

 • Infrastructure maintenance and upgrades.
-London’s aging transport infrastructure requires continuous maintenance and modernisation.
+London’s ageing transport infrastructure requires continuous maintenance and modernisation.
 Many transport planners assess the condition of existing assets, prioritise repair works, and plan upgrades to accommodate increasing demand and changes to travel routines.

 • Funding and resource allocation.
 Securing adequate financial support for transport projects is an ongoing challenge.
-Consultants explore diverse financing options, including from the private and public sectors and partnerships, to create business cases for funding essential infrastructure developments.
+Consultants explore diverse financing options, including those from the private and public sectors and partnerships, to create business cases for funding essential infrastructure developments.

 • Integration of sustainable solutions.
 Consultants develop strategies to encourage walking, cycling, and public transport use, aiming to decrease carbon emissions, combat climate change and reduce reliance on private vehicles.
 A local transport plan involves designing safe cycling lanes, pedestrian-friendly streets, and efficient bus networks.